christiskatsouris/BreakPointCovarianceQFM/README.md

 The paper proposes a framework for structural break testing and estimation in the structure of large covariance matrices for high-dimensional quantile factor models.
 The structural break testing utilizes a CUSUM-based detection technique which is flexible to various econometric conditions.
 The testing methodology relies on vectorized model residuals which captures fluctuations in the underline stochastic processes.
 Furtherore, we propose a novel data segementation and window estimation procedure which captures the covariance structure and allows to estimate the break-point locations based on the entries of the matrix from both the common components of the high-dimensional quantile factor model as well as the corresponding error components of the model.

+## Installation (under development)

+The R package will be able to be installed from Github.

 ## Key References

 [1] Aue, Alexander, et al. "Break detection in the covariance structure of multivariate time series models."
 The Annals of Statistics 37.6B (2009): 4046-4087.